Nikolija777/Fata-Morgana-/README.md

 I posted a report (which explains in detail the phenomenon and the procedure) and the code (with comments).
 However, everything is in Serbian language 😢

 So if you have any questions, feel free to text me :)

+## Problem formulation

+Fata Morgana is the name given to a particular form of mirage.
+A similar effect can be produced by shining a laser through a fluid with a refractive index gradient.
+Investigate the phenomenon.